grafana/grafana/docs/sources/datasources/alertmanager/_index.md

 [Prometheus](https://prometheus.io/) and [Grafana Mimir](/docs/mimir/latest/) (default) implementations of Alertmanager are supported.
 You can specify implementation in the data source settings page.
 In case of Prometheus contact points and notification policies are read-only in the Grafana Alerting UI, as it does not support updating configuration via HTTP API.

-## Provision the Alertmanager data source
+## Provision the data source

 Configure the Alertmanager data sources by updating Grafana's configuration files.
-For more information on how it works and the settings available, refer to the [provisioning docs page]({{< relref "/administration/provisioning/#data-sources" >}}).
+For more information on how it works and the settings available, refer to the [provisioning docs page]({{< relref "../../administration/provisioning#data-sources" >}}).

 For example, this YAML provisions an Alertmanager data source running on port 9093, with proxy access and basic authentication: